 University Speakers at Club Events

 University speakers can significantly enhance club events.
 Purdue Alumni is always open and willing to attempt to accommodate as many requests for speakers as possible.
 Unfortunately, scheduling and financial realities play a large part in Purdue Alumni’s ability to secure a speaker for any given event.
-Purdue Alumni simply cannot provide every club the speaker they want—or occasionally, any speaker at all.
-In order to increase the odds of having a particular club’s chosen speaker, Purdue Alumni asks clubs to follow this process:
+The Purdue Alumni Association cannot guarantee that we will be able to provide a speaker for every event planned by clubs.
+To give us every chance possible to secure a speaker, we ask clubs to follow this process:

 - In addition to a first and second choice of speaker, provide several specific, available dates for the event.
 Please note that our speakers will NOT respond to requests for “any Tuesday in the summer.”
 It MUST be a specific date.

-- If possible, provide details regarding the event.
-For example, will it be a golf outing or a picnic?
+- Provide details regarding the event.
+For example, will it be a golf outing, or a picnic?

 - Please be patient!
-Even Purdue Alumni staff does not have direct contact with many of our most requested speakers.
-It may take a few days for us to have any information to provide you; however, we will make every attempt to secure your first choice.
+It may take several days for us to have any information to provide you; however, we will make every attempt to secure your first choice.

 While it may seem easier to contact your first-choice speaker directly, we STRONGLY DISCOURAGE club leadership from extending the invitation.
 Just like you, University speakers are volunteers at club events.
 Purdue Alumni is respectful of time commitments and scheduling issues these speakers may have while maintaining a relationship.
 We ask that our clubs be equally respectful, by allowing the Purdue Alumni Association to handle the negotiation process.